 Several types of particles are used for uterine fibroid embolization.
 These substances have safely

 The procedure is done by a doctor called an interventional radiologist.
 This doctor

 specializes in treating conditions without using major surgery.
-Instead he or she
+Instead they use small

 or ultrasound.
 These may be used before, during, or after the procedure.

 Why might I need a uterine fibroid embolization?